markdingo/go-websocket-demo/README.md

 nuances due to the nature of go and the requirements of the `encoding/json` package.
 In short, if you just exchange pure json you need to construct the message struct before you know the message type...
 Thus the exchanged messages include struct identifiers.
-More details can be found in `protocol.go`.
+More details can be found in [protocol.go](https://github.com/markdingo/go-websocket-demo/blob/main/protocol.go).

 ### Purpose